MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-generate-images.md

    --sku-capacity 1
 ```

-    > \* Sku-capacity is measured in thousands of tokens per minute.
+> **Note**: Sku-capacity is measured in thousands of tokens per minute.
 A rate limit of 1,000 tokens per minute is more than adequate to complete this exercise while leaving capacity for other people using the same subscription.

 ## Use the REST API to generate images